Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Introduction

 Although spectator systems are a promising building block for real-time (i.e. drift-adapting) quantum memories, we expect fundamental limitations to manifest nonetheless.
-This is based on the following physical intuition: In real time, the goal of the spectator system is to conduct a quantum estimation of the environment noise parameter $\theta$.
-However, due to the quantum Cramer-Rao bound (QCRB) \cite{braunstein1994statistical, braunstein1996generalized}, any unbaised estimate $\hat{\theta}$ of the noise parameter $\theta$ (in a finite time) will have a non-zero variance.
-Namely, $\text{Var}(\hat{\theta}) \ge 1/I_{\text{QF}}(\mathcal{M}_{\theta})$, where $I_{\text{QF}}(\mathcal{M}_{\theta})$ is the quantum Fisher information of the family of parametric channels $\{\mathcal{M}_{\theta}\}_{\theta \in \Theta}$ describing the spectator system dynamics (see Fig.~\ref{fig:circuit2}).
-For a given setup, this fundamental uncertainty in the estimate $\hat{\theta}$ will manifest itself as a fundamental limitation of the specific recovery technique.
+This is based on the following physical intuition: In real-time, the spectator system's goal is to perform a quantum estimation of the environment noise parameter $\theta$.
+However, due to the quantum Cram\'er-Rao bound (QCRB) \cite{braunstein1994statistical, braunstein1996generalized}, any locally unbiased estimate $\hat{\theta}$ of the noise parameter $\theta$ will have a non-zero variance.
+Namely, $\operatorname{Var}(\hat{\theta}) \ge 1/\textsf{I}_{\operatorname{QF}}(\mathcal{M}_{\theta}(\psi))$, where $\textsf{I}_{\operatorname{QF}}(\mathcal{M}_{\theta}(\psi))$ is the quantum Fisher information (QFI) of the family of parametric states $\{\mathcal{M}_{\theta}(\psi)\}_{\theta \in \Theta}$ describing the spectator dynamics (see Fig.~\ref{fig:circuit2}).
+For a given setup, this fundamental uncertainty in the estimate $\hat{\theta}$ will propagate within the overall protocol and manifest itself as a fundamental limitation of the specific recovery technique.